 No Products in the Cart

 Stranded cable is a type of cable where the wires inside the cables are made up of multiple smaller wires constructed together.
 Instead of one solid copper wire like solid cable, stranded cable has multiple copper strands that form one wire.
+You can often see stranded cable also be referred to as stranded wire.

 Stranded cable is going to be the type you see in majority of patch cords.
 You will often see these cables have a (CM) fire rating.
 Because of its flex and performance in short runs stranded cable is ideal for the patch cord type.
 With Infinity Cable Products you have the ability to purchase pre made patch cords that are already terminated.
 Stranded cable can also come in bulk lengths such as 1000 feet giving you the customization to create your own custom runs and patch cords.